D.J. (David Bowie song): Reception

 On release, "D.J." was deemed one of the album's best tracks by several reviewers.
 Retrospective reviews have been positive.
 Writing for The Rolling Stone Album Guide in 2004, Rob Sheffield commented on the "razor-sharp musical corners" and "new layers of wit and generosity in the songwriting" on Lodger, highlighting "Boys Keep Swinging", "D.J." and "Fantastic Voyage".
 In his review of the album, Stephen Thomas Erlewine of AllMusic wrote that "D.J.", along with "Look Back in Anger" and "Boys Keep Swinging", contain "strong melodic hooks that are subverted and strengthened by the layered, dissonant productions".
 The same publication's Dave Thompson called "D.J." one of the album's highlights—"a remarkable performance on a number of layers"—and a "lost gem" in Bowie's catalogue.

 In a 2015 list compiling Bowie's best songs by Mojo magazine, the song was voted number 76.
 One year later, Ultimate Classic Rock placed the single at number 16 in a list ranking every Bowie single from worst to best.

 Other releases

 "D.J.", both in its single edit and full-length form, has appeared on several compilation albums, including Changestwobowie (1981), The Singles Collection (1993), The Best of David Bowie 1974/1979 (1998), Best of Bowie (US/Canada 2002), and The Platinum Collection (2006).
-The song, along with the rest of its parent album, was remastered in 2017 for Parlophone's A New Career in a New Town (1977–1982) box set.
-Additionally, a remix by Visconti was also included on A New Career in a New Town.
-The new mix brings the rhythm section more up to the forefront; O'Leary calls it one of the best remixed tracks.
-In his review of the remix in PopMatters, Chris Gerard gave the most acclaim to "D.J.", writing that its new mix gives the track "more punch and clarity".
+The song, along with the rest of its parent album, was remastered in 2017 for Parlophone's A New Career in a New Town (1977–1982) box set, which also featured a new remix by Visconti.
+The new mix brings the rhythm section more up to the forefront.

+In PopMatters, Chris Gerard gave the most acclaim to "D.J.", writing that its new mix gives the track "more punch and clarity".
+O'Leary calls it one of the best remixed tracks.